ketansahils/LinearLogisticRegressionIntuition/README.md

 # LinearLogisticRegressionIntuition
-Some of my old notebooks, might help someone.
+Some of my old notebooks to help understand and visualize
+  * linear and logistic regression training.
+  * minimization of cost function
+  * decision boundary

 Code in Python-2.7, Libraries - Matplotlib, Numpy, etc.
-Some Visualizations of SRL, Loss Function.